 How is that reflected in terrorist organizations?
 To answer this question, I would like to present a few characteristics of terrorist organizations:

-- Terrorist organizations require advanced technologies, always more sophisticated than the groups that are hunting them.
+- Terrorist organizations require advanced technologies, always more sophisticated than the agencies that are hunting them.

-- They need to be creative in the way they attack their targets, as the same target cannot be hit twice: for instance, once an airport is attacked somewhere, the security in other airports will increase, and the same would go for schools, or any other targets.
+- They need to be creative in the way they attack their targets, as the same target cannot be hit twice: for instance, once an airport is attacked somewhere, the security in other airports will increase, and the same goes for schools, or any other targets.

 - They require a fast response.
 Time is one of the most important elements in terrorist operations, a few seconds or minutes could change everything.